alexandrascript/aw-bingo-plugin/README.md

 # Bingo Card Plugin

+* Version 1.1
 * This plugin is for implementing bingo cards on WordPress posts and custom post types.
-* Version 1.1
++ Demo images are available in the folder `/demo`.

 The Bingo Card Plugin is supported on WordPress 4.8 and above.
 The plugin is powered by vanilla JavaScript and CSS, no additional libraries required.